awesomeWM/awesome-www/README.md

 To contribute with Screenshots:

-1. Add your image to the folder images/screenshots with an appropiated name.
+1. Add your image to the folder images/screenshots with an appropriate name.

 2. Add a new `<figure>` tag in the bottom of *screenshots.mdwn*,